Middleton, Greater Manchester: Alkrington Hall

+Alkrington Hall was built in 1736 and was the seat of the Lever family.
+Its dominant position on a wooded hillside, looks out over the Irk Valley towards Middleton and is a grade II* listed building.
+Some of the original parkland around the hall has now been developed into high end housing, while the rest is a local nature reserve, Alkrington Wood.

-Old Boar's Head Inn
+Ye Olde Boar's Head

-Situated below the parish church, on Long Street, this was originally a coaching inn on the road between Chester and York.
-It is said to date from at least 1632 and parts of it date back to the 1500s.
+Situated below the parish church, on Long Street, Ye Olde Boar's Head was originally a coaching inn on the road between Chester and York.
+It is said to date from at least 1632, with parts of it date back to the 1500s.
+It is a grade II* listed building.

 Warwick Mill

-This building is situated on Oldham Road, opposite the Middleton office of the Greater Manchester Police.
-Warwick Mill was a cotton mill built in 1907, with 5 machine floors within.
-It is a Grade II listed building and currently sits derelict, although plans have been made to convert the building several times, none of which have been carried out.
+Warwick Mill is situated on Oldham Road, opposite the Middleton office of the Greater Manchester Police.
+Warwick Mill was a cotton mill built in 1907, with five machine floors within.
+It is a grade II listed building and currently sits derelict, although plans have been made to convert the building several times, none of which have been carried out.